2729StormRobotics/RedWatchDocumentation/docs/frc/1-Basics/8-Elevator.md

 ![Elevator CAD](img/elevatorExtended.jpeg ':size=392x389')

 Pictured above is an elevator subsystem.
-Not every elevator looks like this, though almost all used by 1257 have followed the same general concept.
+Not every elevator looks like this, though almost all of them have followed the same general concept.
 There are pulleys set up that are spun using motors that raise the elevator up and down.
 In many designs, the motors both spin in the same direction though there are also quite a few where the spin in opposite directions because of the ways that the pulleys are set up.

 When considering only manual control, elevators are actually very similar to arms in that they just use 1-2 motors that you can control with a joystick.
 Typically, elevators have heaver loads than arms so they will use 2 motors often while arms may be seen with only one motor.
 In this tutorial, we'll review how to program an elevator that uses two motors.